Quansight/Quansight-website/apps/labs/posts/pep-517-build-system-popularity.md

 306 source distributions raised an exception while calling their `get_requires_for_build_wheel()` function.
-This means that these distributions could not be intalled on my system.
+This means that these distributions could not be installed on my system.
 Out of these:

 - 95 belonged to `pyobjc-framework` that supports macOS only